 If you are planning to apply for Permanent Resident (PR) status in Singapore, you would first need to determine which PR scheme you are eligible for.
 There are five schemes that you can apply for permanent residency in the Lion City, each with their own set of eligibility criteria.
 Unsure if you are eligible to be a PR?
-Read on to find out more about each of the five and their requirements to identify which is best suited for you to apply under.
+Read on to find out more about them and their requirements to identify which is best suited for you.

-If you are employed in the country and hold either an Employment Pass or S Pass, you are eligible to apply for permanent residency through the Professionals, Technical Personnel and Skilled Workers (PTS) Scheme.
+If you hold either an Employment Pass or S Pass, you are eligible to apply for permanent residency through the Professionals, Technical Personnel and Skilled Workers (PTS) Scheme.
 It also allows you to include your spouse and/or children in your submission.
 Unfortunately, work permit holders are not eligible to do so under this option, but may consider the others listed below.

 The following groups of individuals may be eligible for permanent residence in the Lion City under the Family Scheme if they are:

-If you are a foreign student in the country, you may submit an application to obtain PR status under the Student Scheme, as long as you have:
+If you are a foreign student in the country, you may submit an application under the Student Scheme, as long as you have:

-Foreigners who wish to invest in the country’s economy may apply to become a PR via the Global Investor Programme (GIP), a permanent residency scheme administered by Contact Singapore — a division of the Economic Development Board.
-The GIP was established to provide experienced foreign entrepreneurs and investors who wish to invest in a new or existing business in the country an easier route to obtaining PR status.
+Foreigners who wish to invest in the country’s economy may apply to become a PR via the Global Investor Programme (GIP), a scheme administered by Contact Singapore — a division of the Economic Development Board.
+The GIP provides experienced foreign entrepreneurs and investors who wish to invest in a new or existing business in the country an easier route to obtaining PR status.

-Foreign artists who are keen to carve their career in the Lion City may apply for PR status through the Foreign Artistic Talent Scheme (ForArts).
+Foreign artists who are keen to carve their career in the Lion City may become PRs through the Foreign Artistic Talent Scheme (ForArts).
 ForArts is jointly administered by ICA and the National Arts Council, and caters to foreign artists who have made significant contributions in their respective creative fields.

 The process involved in getting permanent residency can be complex, making it easy for you to accidentally leave out crucial information and documents.
 The team at Paul Immigrations will guide you throughout the entire process, leaving no stone unturned to bring you a step closer to becoming a PR.